 Sustainability is integral to our ethos at Turnbull & Asser.
 By focusing on our suppliers’ environmental impact, their approach to employees, as well as how we make and package our garments, we aim to lower our carbon footprint and make products that are ethical and sustainably sourced.

 We do not mass produce, but rather work exclusively to produce only the finest materials, with careful consideration going into everything we do and everyone we work with.
-Our UK-based workrooms enable us to lower our carbon footprint and environmental impact with shipping.
-Completed orders are now sent directly from the workroom to the customer—reducing transport use and excess packaging.
+Our English workrooms enable us to lower our carbon footprint and environmental impact with shipping.

 SHIRTS - GLOUCESTER

 Fabric remnants from the shirt cutting process in our Gloucester workroom are used to make boxer shorts and cloth bags, leaving only small parts of material left over.
 These are then donated to various local organisations.
 We also offer repairs which include the recollaring and recuffing of our shirts.

 Our second workroom in Gloucester is for the manufacture of our ties.
 The cutting process itself does not lend itself to large amounts of waste.
 The silk remnants that it does produce are given to local initiatives including a design school.

 Our fabrics are sourced from the best-in-class mills in Italy.
 Combining innovative technologies and weaving techniques with expert craftsmanship, we are presented with an exquisite fabric.
 Our shirts are then handmade in our Gloucester factory, using hand-worked sewing machines operated by highly-skilled seamstresses, which are expertly brought together to create the final design.

 ALUMO FOR COTTON

 One of the world’s finest cotton mills, Alumo’s entire production process corresponds to the world’s strictest environmental and sustainability standards.

 ADAMLEY FOR SILK